MidnightDreamerX17/skill20/Skills/SkillDetails/ChiBody.md

 | 25             | positive CON modifier | positive WIS modifier | positive INT modifier | 20 CHA gives +5 |
 | 27             | positive CON modifier | positive WIS modifier | positive INT modifier | positive CHA modifier |

-**Iron Body:** This ability requires that the character is not wearing any armor, helmet, shield, or any other gear that gives Armor Class through mundane means.
-This ability also cannot be used with temporary armor created by magic or psionics.
+**Iron Body:** This ability requires that the character is not wearing any armor, helmet, shield, or any other gear that has Armor Weight.
 It therefore cannot be used during the same combat round as *Armor Channelling*.
 The character's Armor Class is improved by an amount equal to their Chi Body Level.
-It also grants magic armor equivalency, to help save clothing against various effects, as follows:
+It also grants magic armor equivalency, to help save clothing and other carried items against various effects, as follows:

 | Iron Body Level | Unarmored Magic Armor Equivalency |
 | ---             | ---                               |